A question starts a conversation: R U OK?

 - Being unusually emotional and getting frustrated with people.

 - Increased isolation including sitting alone at lunchtime.

 - A change in personality or attitude.

-Use this opportunity to reduce the stigma: often the fear of stigma inhibits some employees from reaching out for the support they need.
-Mental health can be a difficult topic to bring up with an employer, so where an employer starts the conversation, this can lessen the stigma while raising awareness of the issue.
+- Reduce the stigma: often the fear of stigma inhibits some employees from reaching out for the support they need.
+Mental health can be a difficult topic to bring up with an employer, so when an employer starts the conversation, this can lessen the stigma while raising awareness of the issue.
 R U OK?
 Day is a good excuse to show employees you’re willing to listen and provide support.

-Unplug: for some employees, working from home can mean feeling ‘plugged in’ all the time, which can cause extra work-related stress.
-As an employer, encouraging your employees to switch off at the end of the day and make an effort to go for a walk, spend time with family or purely just take time for themselves, can foster a stress-free environment and promote a healthy work-life balance that ultimately benefits both the employees and the overall productivity of the business.
+- Unwind and unplug: for some employees, working from home can mean feeling ‘plugged in’ all the time, which can cause extra work-related stress.
+As an employer, encouraging your employees to switch off at the end of the day and try to go for a walk, spend time with family or purely just take time for themselves, can foster a stress-free environment, and promote a healthy work-life balance that ultimately benefits both the employees and the overall productivity of the business.

-Communicate: in a world of lockdowns and uncertainty, employees’ sense of insecurity and stress are heightened.
-A good leader will show initiative by instigating conversations to show empathy and provide mental health guidance.
-This could include encouraging regular group and individual catch ups/check ins (even if online), introducing initiatives to maintain employee morale such as social events, reward and recognition programs with employee ‘perks’, and promoting a larger conversation about overall well-being.
+- Communicate: a good leader will show initiative by instigating conversations to show empathy and provide mental health guidance.
+This could include encouraging regular group and individual catch-ups/check-ins (even if online), introducing initiatives to maintain employee morale such as social events, reward, and recognition programs with employee ‘perks’, and promoting a larger conversation about overall well-being.
 R U OK?
-Day is a great way to start these conversations in a natural way, with the overall aim of encouraging such discussions throughout the year.
+Day is a great way to start these conversations naturally, with the overall aim of encouraging such discussions throughout the year.